ddnexus/pagy/docs/api/backend.md

 ## Writing your own Pagy methods

-Somethimes you may need to paginate different kinds of collections (that require different overriding) in the same controller, so using one single `pagy` method would not be an option.
+Sometimes you may need to paginate different kinds of collections (that require different overriding) in the same controller, so using one single `pagy` method would not be an option.

 In that case you can define a number of `pagy_*` custom methods specific for each collection.